-- Network Model and The Distributed The CORBA- \mathcal{LC} deployment Registry. model is a network-centered model: The complete network is considered as a repository for resolving component requirements.
+- The Resource Manager in the node collaborates with the Container implementing initial placement of instances, migration/load balancing at run-time.
+Resource Manager also reflects the hardware static characteristics and dynamic resource usage and availability. - Network Model and The Distributed Registry.
+The CORBA-LC deployment model is a network-centered model: The complete network is considered as a repository for resolving component requirements.
 Each host (node) in the system maintain a set of installed components in its Component Repository, which become available to the whole network.
 When component instances require other components, the network can decide either to fetch the component to be locally installed, instantiated and run or to use it remotely.
 This network behavior is implemented by the Distributed Registry.
 It stores information covering the resources available in the network as a whole. - Applications and Assembly.
 In CORBA-LC, applications are just special components.
 They are special because (1) they encapsulate the explicit rules to connect together certain components and their instances (assembly), and (2) they are created by users with the help of visual building tools.
 Thus, they can be considered as bootstrap components.